-People are starting to work from home now more than ever before.
+People are working from home now more than ever before.

 For a lot of people, the dining room table and a laptop are enough to get their work done.
 But not every home is equipped to be dual-purposed as a home office.